 Once Council adopts the guiding principles and framework, staff will conduct more precise analysis to develop options for specific rates for each category of facility usage.
-These options will be reported back to the Economic Development and Parks Committee, together with the financial implications of the proposed rate structures, and associated implementation timelines and strategies, at the November 15, 2004 Economic Development and Parks Committee meeting.
+These options will be reported back to Committee together with the financial implications of the proposed rate structures, and associated implementation timelines and strategies at the November 2004 Economic Development and Parks Committee.